Skip to content

 )

-• Result column will always be of the same type as the input columns.
+• The result column will always be of the same type as the input columns.

 Source code in datachain/func/conditional.py